Spanakorizo is a classic Greek spinach rice that's easy and comforting. You only need a few ingredients to make this delicious spinach rice recipe.

 - The dish is ready once the water is absorbed and the rice is cooked completely.

 There are a few variation of this recipe.
 Some families use tomato paste or chopped fresh tomatoes instead of crushed tomatoes and that works well, too.
-As for herbs, some might opt for fresh parsley or dill which would work.
+As for herbs, some might opt for fresh parsley or dill.

 Yes, you can make this recipe up to a day ahead of time and heat right before serving.
 I recommend adding a little bit of water to bring back the creamy texture.